Kritimbist/365-Days-of-GitHub-Challenge-AI-Machine-learning/Data Preprocessing/Readme.md

 ### Removing Duplicate Data
 I learned that duplicate data means repeated rows that contain the same information.
 These duplicates can occur due to data collection errors, merging datasets, or repeated entries.
 If I do not remove duplicates, the model may learn biased patterns because the same data is counted multiple times.

+I first created a dataset that contained duplicate rows.
+I used the duplicated() function to check how many duplicate records were present in the dataset.
+Then I removed those duplicates using the drop_duplicates() method.
+This ensured that each record appeared only once, making the dataset more accurate and reliable for further analysis or machine learning.